Blog Post

 Water truly is amazing.
 We can swim in it, drink it, clean with it, ski on it, cool ourselves with it, warm ourselves in it, build things using its unique properties, fish in it, and dance in it when it falls from the sky.
 Water exists as a liquid, a solid, and as a gas.
 As humans we use all three forms of water in making our lives more convenient.
 At Total Water LLC our tagline is, "Water, it touches all our lives..."
 And it really does.

 The uses and needs of water are endless.
 Sometimes the quality of water simply doesn't matter, but many times it does.
-The quality of water we use to water our lawns is different than the quality of water we need to wash our cars, which is different than the quality we need to keep our whites clothes white, which is different than the quality we need to drink.
+The quality of water we use to water our lawns is different than the quality of water we need to wash our cars, which is different than the quality we need to keep our white clothes white, which is different than the quality we need to drink.

 The municipalities that supply us with water, supply us with one grade of water.
 It's a one size fits all approach.
 It would be impractical for the city to have multiple water lines to supply us with the different qualities of water we need.
 So it is up to us to create the type of water we need.
 The city has to meet certain EPA (Environmental Protection Agency) requirements before they can release the water for human use.
 These requirements are basics.